lipemat/advanced-sidebar-menu/readme.txt

 <strong>Check out <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/">Advanced Sidebar Menu PRO</a> for more features including accordion menus, menu colors and styles, custom link text, excluding of pages, category ordering, custom post types, custom taxonomies, priority support, and so much more!</strong>

-<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">PRO version 8.3.0</a> is now available with improved style targeting including hover styles and border widths!</blockquote>
+<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">PRO version 8.4.0</a> is now available with accordion options to use links for open/close!</blockquote>

 <h3>Features</h3>
 * Page and Category widgets.